aghazahedim/How-Deep-is-Your-Art/Dataset.md

 # **Dataset**
-The datasets used in this study can be built using the table and the provided gallery links below.
-We cannot publish the dataset due to copyright courtesy of [Jackson Fine Art Gallery]([url](https://www.jacksonfineart.com/)).
+We cannot publish the dataset due to copyright, courtesy of [Jackson Fine Art Gallery]([url](https://www.jacksonfineart.com/)).
+However, the recipe for constructing the datasets used in this study is provided.

+## **Dataset Reconstruction Instructions**

+1. Select a dataset from the table below.
+2. Navigate to each gallery's online exhibition, using the links provided in the [Gallery Links](#Gallery_Links) section, and click on view all to see the whole exhibition pieces.
+3. In each online exhibition, only use the art pieces (photographs), and leave out the images from the physical exhibition showing the juxtaposition of the art pieces together in the 3D space.

+Please note that the fake gallery, Non-Art, is included in this repository as zip files, in both versions of 18 and 34 images.

 ![Table_5](https://github.com/aghazahedim/How-Deep-is-Your-Art/assets/38115241/acc3128f-98e9-4a84-9574-d03a9024930d)

+## **Gallery Links**

 [30 Years of Women](https://www.jacksonfineart.com/exhibitions/186-30-years-of-women-curated-by-jane-jackson-anna-walker-skillman/)